 - When two or more engagements are mapped to the same zone, whether they belong to the same campaign or different campaigns of the same priority, only one engagement will display, selected at random.

 - If engagements are mapped into different zones, multiple engagements may be displayed on the same page.

 - The platform checks consumer attributes (target audience, entry point, and behavior) every 10 seconds.
 Therefore a consumer may see one engagement when landing on a specific page (due to entry point-based targeting) and 10 seconds later the consumer may see an additional engagement on the same page (due to behavior-based targeting).
 For example, the consumer will see a sales engagement on arrival to the sales page, based on the entry point.
 An additional engagement, configured based on the time the consumer has spent on the entry point, will also appear on the page after the configured time has passed, offering the option to connect with an agent.

 - If a consumer closes an engagement, it will no longer be displayed in the current session.

-- For proactive engagements you can configure an engagement to “follow” a consumer for a certain amount of time or for a specific number of pages, from the engagement settings page.
-Proactive engagements engagements are always prioritized for display ahead of other engagements mapped to the same zone.
+- For proactive engagements, you can configure an engagement to “follow” a consumer for a certain amount of time or a specific number of pages, from the engagement settings page.
+Proactive engagements are always prioritized for display ahead of other engagements mapped to the same zone.

 - If an online chat button is displayed and then 10 seconds later there are no longer any available agents, the button will not be replaced with an offline button.